shad0wghost/gophish/ReadMe.txt

 How to use:
 1.)
 Run the script
 2.)
 Enter your sudo password
 3.)
-Select the user you would like to change or type all to change the password of everyone.
+Select the user you would like to change.
+Type all to change the password of everyone.
+Type random to enter the password randomizer.
 4.)
 Enter the new password.